Robbie Fowler: North Queensland Fury

 Fowler signed with the North Queensland Fury on 4 February 2009 and became their inaugural marquee player; with his family relocating to Townsville for the 2009–10 season of the Australian A-League.
 It was an important signing for the new franchise who struggled to sign a marquee player, while some questioned whether Fowler would be able to cope with the heat and humidity of North Queensland.

 Fowler made his debut in July 2009 in a 2–1 pre-season loss against Wolverhampton Wanderers in Perth after recovering from groin and hip complaints.
-Fowler was subsequently named North Queensland Fury's captain for the 2009–10 season and the first in the club's history.
+Fowler was subsequently named North Queensland Fury's captain for the 2009–10 season.
 He scored his first A-League goal from a penalty kick in his club's first competitive match against Sydney FC on Saturday 8 August 2009.
 In rounds four, five, and six Fowler scored Solo's Hyundai A-League Goal of the Week.

 Shortly after his arrival in Australia, it was reported in the British media that Fowler would be making a swift return to his homeland and sign for League One side Tranmere Rovers, who had just appointed Fowler's former Liverpool teammate John Barnes as manager.
 However, Fowler was quick to dismiss talk of a quick return to England.
 When Barnes was dismissed three months later, it was reported that Tranmere had approached Fowler about becoming player-manager, but these reports too were dismissed.

 Fowler ended the season collecting a hat-trick of awards at the club's end-of-season awards night, he was awarded the club's Player of the Year, Players' Player of the Year and the Golden Boot as top goal scorer.
 On 15 June 2010, Fowler confirmed that he was taking legal action over the ending of his playing contract with North Queensland Fury.
 He was suing the Fury and Football Federation Australia, which took over the running of the club.